 Recently, Jennifer shared her thoughts on diversity and innovation in construction on the Digital Builder podcast.
 Listen to the full episode here.

-Dr. Giovanna Brasfield, the Vice President of Diversity and Inclusion (D&I) at Flatiron Construction, agrees on the significance of D&I and notes that the industry is starting to take steps in the right direction.
+Dr. Giovanna Brasfield, the former Vice President of Diversity and Inclusion (D&I) at Flatiron Construction (and now CEO & Principal Consultant at Brasfield & Associates), agrees on the significance of D&I and notes that the industry is starting to take steps in the right direction.

 “We’re seeing a pivot for us overall, as far as prioritizing diversity and inclusion,” she says.

 There’s still plenty of room to grow, though.
 As Giovanna puts it, “we, as an industry, need to assist our future leaders in their growth.
 It is imperative that we take the initiatives in the now to really look strategically at our pipeline when we come to leadership levels as well as entry levels.”

 As an example, Giovanna points to LINXS, a women-centric resource group that she started as a joint venture between Flatiron, Flour, Dragados, and Balfour Beatty.
 “Every month, we take on a different area for professional growth.
 We have a leader coming in to discuss various topics, such as public speaking, confidence, negotiations, etc. It’s a great initiative, and it’s something that women in our industry genuinely need.”